Phys767-Spring17/syllabus/README.md

 Students who are not on track for getting an 'A' will be contacted privately by the instructor.

-## Programming Topics
+## Schedule
-The first third of the semester focuses on a mastery of Github.
-The second third emphasizes commenting, documentation, and code review.
-Finally, unit testing will be introduced.
+The first third of the semester focuses on documentation, coding best practices, and gaining familiarity with GitHub.
+The second third emphasizes unit testing, code review, and more advanced GitHub topics.
+Finally, we will focus on data vizualization and best pracitces for using Python to make scientific graphs.